 Wisdom is found using the Holy Spirit, which is only given to those who obey him (Acts 5:32).
-However, how can understanding and knowledge lead us to our own pearls of great price (Matthew 13:45 - 46)?
+How can, however, understanding and knowledge lead us to our own pearls of great price (Matthew 13:45 - 46)?
 How can they bring us to the pure truth of God?
 It is only through recognizing and obeying his laws and his ways (Psalm 119:104).

-God's precepts are written in the Holy Scriptures.
-If one has his Spirit, one can study his Word (His Precepts) for Holy knowledge, and upon this foundation of the Holy Spirit and Holy knowledge, the Eternal will then grant Holy understanding.
+God's precepts are written in the Scriptures.
+If one has his Spirit, one can study his Word (His Precepts) for Holy knowledge, and upon this foundation the Eternal will then grant Holy understanding.